Antonio Raimondi

 Throughout his career, Raimondi displayed a passion for all things Peruvian.
-He undertook no less than 18 extensive journeys to all regions of the country, studying the nation's geography, geology, botany, zoology, ethnography, and archaeology.
+He undertook at least 18 expeditions across Peru, visiting all regions to study the nation's geography, geology, botany, zoology, ethnography, and archaeology.
 In 1875, he collected his findings in the massive tome El Perú, which was subsequently republished in numerous editions over the next 40 years.
 The Raimondi Museum in Lima houses some of the collections he gathered in his travels.

 A popular historical figure in Peru, Raimondi is the namesake of many Peruvian cultural institutions, including schools, theaters, museums, and institutes of higher learning.
 The Antonio Raymondi Province in the Ancash Region of Peru is also named after him.
 Some of his biological discoveries also carry his name, such as the Neoraimondia genus of cactus.